wp-plugins/autoptimize/readme.txt

 * If you can't get either CSS or JS optimization working, you can off course always continue using the other two optimization-techniques.
 * If you tried the troubleshooting tips above and you still can't get CSS and JS working at all, you can ask for support on the [WordPress Autoptimize support forum](http://wordpress.org/support/plugin/autoptimize).
 See below for a description of what information you should provide in your "trouble ticket"

-= How does "Exclude from autoptimize" work? =

-You can exclude both JS and CSS from being processed by Autoptimize by using the appropriate settings in the admin-screen.
-If you want to exclude an external file from being Autoptimized, add the filename (e.g. jquery.js).
-If you want to exclude inline CSS or JS, add a (unique) string that is in that block of code.

 = What is noptimize? =

 Starting with version 1.6.6 Autoptimize excludes everything inside noptimize tags, e.g.: